astro-reactive/astro-reactive/packages/astro-reactive-form/README.md

 1. FormControl class
    1. `statusChanges` - observable that emits the control status when it changes
    1. `valueChanges` - observable that emits the control value when it changes
-   1. `value` - property that reflects the control value
 1. Documentation website

 ... and so much more